FACTBOX-Which companies are affected by SVB collapse? | Headlines

 The British technology company says total exposure above the amounts protected by the Federal Deposit Insurance Corp Scheme and the Financial Services Compensation Scheme is less than 0.5% of the company's cash position of $22.2 million TECHNOPROBE SPA

 The Italian semiconductor and microelectronics firm says its exposure to SVB represents 2.5% of its cash and cash equivalent.
-A broker estimates this at about 10 million euros ($10.71 million) ASIA-PACIFIC
+A broker estimates this at about 10 million euros ($10.71 million) ALECTA

+The Swedish pension fund, an SVB shareholder since 2019, has around 1,200 billion Swedish crowns ($111.94 billion) in assets under management and says its total investment in SVB was just under 9 billion crowns.
+"For individual pension savers at Alecta, the impact of this investment on future occupational pension payments is very small," it adds.
+Alecta was SVB's fourth-biggest owner with a 4.45% stake on Dec.
+31, according to Refinitiv.

-NITRO SOFTWARE Australia's productivity software maker Nitro Software Ltd said it had about $12.18 million of its global cash reserves held on deposit at SVB.
-Nitro, which is in process of being acquired by private equity firm Potentia Capital, said the development does not impact the takeover offer
+Australia's productivity software maker Nitro Software Ltd said it had about $12.18 million of its global cash reserves held on deposit at SVB.
+Nitro, which is in process of being acquired by private equity firm Potentia Capital, said the development does not impact the takeover offer SEZZLE INC

-SEZZLE INC Australian buy-now-pay-later firm Sezzle Inc said it had about $1.2 million of its total cash and cash equivalents held at SVB, adding that funds on deposit with SVB are not material to its ongoing business or operations
+Australian buy-now-pay-later firm Sezzle Inc said it had about $1.2 million of its total cash and cash equivalents held at SVB, adding that funds on deposit with SVB are not material to its ongoing business or operations XERO LTD

-XERO LTD Australian accounting software maker Xero Ltd said it did not have a material exposure to SVB, with total exposure at $5 million as at March 10
+Australian accounting software maker Xero Ltd said it did not have a material exposure to SVB, with total exposure at $5 million as at March 10 LIFE360 INC

-LIFE360 INC Australian location-based services provider Life360 Inc said it estimated its exposure to be up to $5.6 million, with no significant disruption to operations
+Australian location-based services provider Life360 Inc said it estimated its exposure to be up to $5.6 million, with no significant disruption to operations KUWAIT FINANCE HOUSE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)